Emma McCune

-Emma McCune (3 February 1964 – 24 November 1993) was an expatriate British foreign aid worker in Sudan who married then-guerrilla leader Riek Machar.
+Emma McCune (3 February 1964 – 24 November 1993 was a British foreign aid worker in Sudan who married then-guerrilla leader Riek Machar.
 She was killed when hit by a matatu in Kenya whilst expecting her first child.

 Biography

-McCune was born in Assam, India where her father ran a tea plantation.
-The family returned to the UK but her father did not adjust to life in England.
-Her parents divorced and her father committed suicide.
-She attended the School of Oriental and African Studies at the University of London.
+Emma McCune was born in Assam, India, in 1964 to British expatriates Julian and Maggie McCune.
+She was the oldest of four children.
+The family moved to Yorkshire, England, when Emma was 2 years old in 1966.

+She attended Convent of the Assumption in Richmond, England.
+She studied art and art history from 1984 to 1986 at Oxford Polytechnic.
+There she became interested in Africa.
+Emma later attended SOAS University of London.

 In 1985 Emma flew to Australia and back in a single-engined light aircraft with her friend Bill Hall.

 Sudan

-McCune went to war-torn Sudan in 1987 at age 23 to teach for the British organisation Volunteer Services Overseas.
+McCune went to war-torn Sudan in 1987 at age 23 to teach for the British organization Volunteer Services Overseas.
 After reluctantly returning to England in 1988 McCune once again returned to Sudan in 1989 to work for the UNICEF-funded Canadian organisation Street Kids International, which founded or re-opened more than 100 village schools in the country's south.
 McCune spent much of the late 1980s in the south in the midst of war and famine.

 Riek Machar

-McCune met and married Riek Machar, one of two leading southern guerrilla commanders, and became a high-profile khawagiyya (foreigner).
-They were instantly attracted to one another, and Machar, who already had a wife, proposed on their second meeting a year after the first.
+McCune met Riek Machar, a senior commander in the Sudan People’s Liberation Army, in 1989 through her role as an aid worker in Sudan.
+They were instantly attracted to one another despite Machar already having a Sudanese wife, Angela, who was living in England with the couple’s three children at the time.

+In June 1991, McCune wed Machar in Nasir, Sudan.
+The wedding happened amid quarreling between Machar, SPLA chairman John Garang and other SPLA leaders.
+Garang accused Emma of being a British spy and of using her influence over her husband to orchestrate a coup against him.
+McCune dismissed Garang’s accusations as ridiculous in an interview with The Sunday Times journalist Richard Ellis.
+To preserve its neutrality, Street Kids International informed McCune they could not continue working with her given the marriage.

 After taking up with Machar, including using a UN-supplied typewriter to produce manifestos, she was fired by Street Kids International.
 She lived with Machar as war intensified and he split his faction away from the larger movement.
 At one point they fled a machine-gun attack.
 In 1993, after becoming pregnant, she moved to Nairobi; she and her unborn child died in a car crash in Nairobi, Kenya.